pforret/blog.splashing/_topic/country/uzbekistan.md

 ---
 # Uzbekistan

-Uzbekistan, officially the Republic of Uzbekistan, is a doubly landlocked country in Central Asia.
-It is surrounded by five landlocked countries: Kazakhstan to the north; Kyrgyzstan to the northeast; Tajikistan to the southeast; Afghanistan to the south; and Turkmenistan to the south-west.
+Uzbekistan, officially the Republic of Uzbekistan, is a doubly landlocked country located in  Central Asia.
+It is surrounded by five landlocked countries: Kazakhstan to the north; Kyrgyzstan to the  northeast; Tajikistan to the southeast; Afghanistan to the south; and Turkmenistan to the southwest.
 Its capital and largest city is Tashkent.
-Uzbekistan is part of the Turkic languages world, as well as a member of the Organization of Turkic States.
-Uzbek language is the majority-spoken language in Uzbekistan.
+Uzbekistan is part of the Turkic world, as well as a member of the Organization of Turkic States.
+The Uzbek language is the majority-spoken language in Uzbekistan, while Russian is widely spoken  and understood throughout the country.

 ## Unsplash photos